vyomasystems-lab/riscv-ctb-challenge-S34m1n4t0r/README.md

 TEST_PASSFAIL
 ```

-Output of spike for the  first loop execution:
+The following spike output shows the traces of the first loop execution, which helped identify the root cause of the error:
 ```listing
 code
 core   0: 3 0 0x800001b8 (0x00c28293) x5  0x80003d10